MicrosoftDocs/msteams-docs/msteams-platform/concepts/app-fundamentals-overview.md

 ---
 title: App development fundamentals overview
 author: heath-hamilton
-description: Describe the foundational concepts of Teams platform development. ms.topic: conceptual ms.localizationpriority: medium ms.author: lajanuar
+description: Describe the foundational concepts of Teams platform development, such as app capabilities and entry points, understanding use cases and mapping them to app capabilities, and planning apps. ms.topic: conceptual ms.localizationpriority: medium ms.author: lajanuar